Captain’s Cork Highlights

 Indentation recovery and other tests

 Like durability, sometimes you can investigate and find number related to indentation recovery.
-If it’s listed, it should include 3 numbers: the force used to indent the floor, the percentage of the floors thickness that it indented, and then the percentage the floor was still indented after a period of time where the pressure was stopped (the recovery period).
+If it’s listed, it should include 3 numbers: the force used to indent the floor, the percentage of the thickness of the floor that it indented, and then the percentage the floor was still indented after a period of time where the pressure was stopped (the recovery period).

 There are no standards here, so your only option is to compare floors that give you the exact same pressure measurements, and this often won’t happen.